INTRODUCTION TO NIX DEVELOP

 • Enables interactive development: You can use the shell to run build commands --build, --check, ... in a controlled environment.

-• Runs commands in isolation from builds: by default, the dependencies available in are not available during a or , ensuring builds are performed with complete isolation from the development shell's dependencies.
+• Runs commands in isolation from builds: by default, the dependencies available in nix develop are not available during a nix build or nix run, ensuring builds are performed with complete isolation from the development shell's dependencies.

 Nix pkgs